grpc/grpc.github.io/docs/guides/concepts.md

 ### Cancelling RPCs

 Either the client or the server can cancel an RPC at any time.
 A cancellation terminates the RPC immediately so that no further work is done.
 It is *not* an "undo": changes made before the cancellation will not be rolled back.
-The only situation where you can't cancel is if you have chosen, for example, to call a blocking RPC and do not have program control.
+Of course, RPCs invoked via a blocking RPC method call cannot be cancelled because program control is not returned to the application until after the RPC has terminated.

 <a name="metadata"></a>
 ### Metadata